aptech/docs/docs/cmlmt/basic-maximum-likelihood.rst

 - Usages of data from the file *cmlmttobit.dat* (included with *cmlmt*).
 - User defined likelihood function, :clas:`lpr` with four inputs:
-  - The required PV structure.
+  - The required parameters passed as i) a parameter vector, ii) a PV structure.
   - Additional *X* and *y* data matrices, which are passed to :func:`cmlmt` as optional arguments.
   - The required *ind* input.
 - Comparison of parameter vector versus *PV* structure to pass parameters.